 - Waited out a snowstorm with a herd of elk in the Rocky Mountains.

-With each mile, we shed layers of stress and found ourselves greeting each day with enthusiasm and gratitude.
+With each mile, we shed layers of stress and found ourselves greeting the days with enthusiasm and gratitude.
 Not that life in an RV doesn’t have its own stressors.
 Like finding yourself in 5:00 traffic in NYC, or fielding a rock on the windshield you just had replaced.
 Having to find dentists in four different states for a recurring tooth infection.
 We had plenty of challenges along the way, but none of them traumatic, and all of them eased by the comfort of the cozy cocoon we traveled in, because wherever we were, we were home.

 We are back in our big home now.
 The RV is sold, and we’re doing the 9-5.
 We’ll have to retire a couple years later than we might have, but we don’t feel one iota of regret.
 Taking that year-plus trip was one of the best decisions we ever made.
 And whenever I feel weighted down with the drudgery of work life, I come back to this blog and lose myself for a bit.